JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/lyapunovs.md

 In this sketch ``\lambda`` is the maximum Lyapunov exponent (and in general a system has as many exponents as its dimensionality).

-Let's demonstrate these concepts using a real system, the Henon map:
+Let's demonstrate these concepts using a real system, the Hénon map:
 ```math
 \begin{aligned}
 x_{n+1} &= 1 - ax_n^2 + y_n \\